 The exact number of paid-up members of the New Zealand Labour Party has not always been publicly notified.
 As this graph, based on a variety of sources, shows, the party's membership has fluctuated greatly, broadly in line with the terms of office of Labour governments.
-However, during the 1980s and 1990s party membership plummeted to levels not seen since before the first Labour government (1935–1949).
-This probably indicates disillusionment on the part of some members with the neo-liberal ‘Rogernomics’ policies of the fourth Labour government (1984–1990).
+However, during the 1980s and 1990s party membership plummeted to levels not seen since before the first Labour government took office in 1935.
+This reflected disillusionment on the part of many members with the neoliberal ‘Rogernomics’ policies of the fourth Labour government (1984–1990).

 Te whakamahi i tēnei tūemi